samiulhq/LLM-RAG-SAS/README.md

 ----
 ### Input Parameters

-1. Source file location (optional, default is Context already loaded): In case you wish to present new source files to use as context,  choose either selecting a folder or file.
+1. **Source file location** (optional, default is Context already loaded): In case you wish to present new source files to use as context,  choose either selecting a folder or file.
 Otherwise, provide the name of an existing vector store collection in Configuration.

-2. Question (text area, required): Provide your question to the LLM.
+2. **Question** (text area, required): Provide your question to the LLM.
 Note that this will be added to additional system prompt, to create a prompt that will be passed to the LLM.

 ----
 ### Configuration

-1. Embedding model (text field, required):  provide the name of your Azure OpenAI deployment of an OpenAI embedding model.
-For convenience, it's suggested to have the same name for your OpenAI deployment as the model you wish to use.
+1. **Embedding model** (text field, required):  provide the name of your Azure OpenAI deployment of an OpenAI embedding model.
+For convenience, it's suggested to use the same name as the model you wish to use.
 For example, if your OpenAI embedding model happens to be text-embedding-3-small, use the same name for your deployment.

-2. Vector Store persistent path (text field, defaults to /tmp if blank): provide a path to a ChromaDB database.
+2. **Vector store persistent path** (text field, defaults to /tmp if blank): provide a path to a ChromaDB database.
 If blank, this defaults to /tmp on the filesystem.

-3. Chroma DB collection name (text field): provide name of the Chroma DB collection you wish to use.
+3. **Chroma DB collection name** (text field): provide name of the Chroma DB collection you wish to use.
 If the collection does not exist, a new one will be created.
 Ensure you have write access to the persistent area.

-4. Text generation model (text field, required): provide the name of an Azure OpenAI text generation deployment.
-For convenience, you may choose to name this the same name as the OpenAI LLM.
+4. **Text generation model** (text field, required): provide the name of an Azure OpenAI text generation deployment.
+For convenience, you may choose to use the same name as the OpenAI LLM.
 Example, gpt-35-turbo to gpt-35-turbo.

-5. Azure OpenAI service details (file selector for key and text fields, required): provide a path to your Azure OpenAI access key.
+5. **Azure OpenAI service details** (file selector for key and text fields, required): provide a path to your Azure OpenAI access key.
 Ensure this key is saved within a text file in a secure location on the filesystem.
 Users are responsible for providing their keys to use this service.
 In addition, also refer to your Azure OpenAI service to obtain the service endpoint and region.

 ----
 ### Output Specifications

 Results (the answer from the LLM) are printed by default to the output window.

-1. Context size (numeric stepper, default 10): select how many similar results from the vector store should be retrieved and provided as context to the LLM.
+1. **Context size** (numeric stepper, default 10): select how many similar results from the vector store should be retrieved and provided as context to the LLM.
 Note that a higher number results in more tokens provided as part of the prompt.

- 2. Output table (output port, option): attach either a CAS table or sas7bdat to the output port of this node to hold results.
+ 2. **Output table** (output port, option): attach either a CAS table or sas7bdat to the output port of this node to hold results.
 These results contain the LLM's answer, the original question and supporting retrieved results.

 ----
 ## Run-time Control